 Before you order furniture:

-- Check out the company.
+Check out the company.
 Research the retailer before you order by checking with the Better Business Bureau and the Attorney General’s office in the state where the company is located.
-You can call NC Attorney General Roy Cooper’s office at 1-877-5-NO-SCAM toll free within NC or at (919) 716-6000.
+You can call NC Attorney General Josh Stein’s office at 1-877-5-NO-SCAM toll free within NC or at (919) 716-6000.

 We Can Help